Our attorneys handle Camp Lejeune liver cancer and fatty liver disease lawsuits in all 50 states.

 New Law Will Allow Camp Lejeune Lawsuits for Liver Cancer

-Victims of Camp Lejeune water pollution have previously been barred from bringing civil lawsuits.
+Camp Lejeune water pollution victims have previously been barred from bringing civil lawsuits.
 Now, however, a new federal law will soon allow these victims to bring claims.

 When the CLJA is eventually enacted, it will give victims of Camp Lejeune water contamination a 2-year window to file tort lawsuits against the government for injuries related to the water contamination.
 CLJA plaintiffs will have the burden of proving their claims, but the law creates a lowered evidentiary standard for causation.